tkuester/taky/README.md

  * flask
  * pyopenssl
  * gunicorn
+ * redis

 This application was developed with Python 3.8 on Ubuntu 20.04, and tested with ATAK v4.2.0.4.
-It is slowly progressing towards a beta state, and should work for playing around.
+It is now in a beta state, and should work relatively well.

-But, really.
-Using this is for anything important is probably a very-bad-idea (TM).
+Most of the testing so far has been with "simulated" clients, instead of real users.
+I still wouldn't recommend using this for an important exercise, but if you want to test it out, please let me know how it goes!

 ## Installation